Evening Body Routine to Fade Dark Spots: Your 12-16 Week Transformation Plan

 - Inconsistent routine (skipping nights resets progress)

-- Ongoing friction or irritation creating new dark spots
+- Ongoing friction or irritation creating new marks

 Common Mistakes to Avoid

 Underarms, inner thighs, and bikini area have thinner skin.
-Aggressive scrubbing causes micro-tears and inflammation that triggers post-inflammatory hyperpigmentation—making dark spots worse.
-Gentle pressure always.
+Hard scrubbing causes tiny tears and inflammation.

 Adapting the Routine for Special Situations

-Start your evening routine 16-20 weeks before the event for optimal results.
-See our complete wedding skincare timeline for week-by-week guidance.
-The 12-16 week transformation fits perfectly into engagement-to-wedding timelines.
+Start your evening routine 16-20 weeks before the event for the best results.

-Same conditions: Take photos in the same lighting, same location, same time of day (before evening routine works well).
+Same conditions: Use the same lighting, location, and time of day.
+Before your evening routine works well.

 Compare correctly: Compare Week 8 to Week 1, not Week 8 to Week 7.
 Gradual change is invisible day-to-day but obvious month-to-month.